Prostate Cancer & Bladder WeaknessBack to articles

 INNOVO® - A revolution in male bladder weakness treatments

 INNOVO® is a revolutionary, non-invasive medical device which is clinically proven to restore pelvic floor muscles gently and effectively, treating the root cause, and not just the symptoms of bladder weakness.
-INNOVO® stimulates the entire pelvic floor muscles by delivering 180 highly effective contractions per session via a set of conductive gel pads, allowing the device to do your pelvic floor exercises for you.
+INNOVO® stimulates the entire pelvic floor muscles by delivering 180 highly effective contractions per session via integrated electrodes on the inside of a pair of easy to use shorts, allowing the device to do your pelvic floor exercises for you.
 Designed for use by women and men, INNOVO® is completely external (there are no probes) and clinically proven to help control urinary leaks in as little as 4 weeks5.

 Unlike many Pelvic Floor Exercise devices used to treat Incontinence available in the UK, INNOVO® has been developed to effectively treat both women and men, without the need for invasive probes.